meltingmedia/Vertical-Navigation/README.md

 # Vertical Navigation

 Transforms MODX Revolution west region (left navigation) into an accessible vertical navigation.
-Works well with "Tree Menu" component (to add extra menu records).
+Works well with "Tree Menu" component (to add extra menu records, to be released).

 Thanks to [MODX LLC](http://modx.com/company/) for the funding.